Provisional liquidation: Hong Kong

 In Hong Kong, there are three types of provisional liquidators.
 There are "traditional" provisional liquidators, appointed under section 193 of the Hong Kong Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap 32); there are also provisional liquidators appointed pursuant to a members' voluntary liquidation under section 228A of the Ordinance, and there are "Panel T" appointments under section 194(1A) of the Ordinance whereby the Official Receiver is appointed as provisional liquidator.

 Since the decision in the Legend case in 2006 provisional liquidation may not be used as a means of shielding the company from creditor's claims to facilitate a restructuring in Hong Kong, although prior to that date the practice was relatively common.

 South Africa

 In South Africa, "provisional liquidation" has a very different meaning.
 When a creditor or other person applies to the court for the liquidation of a business, then the order is first made a provisional basis, and then subsequent confirmed (or not) at a full hearing, much like a decree nisi and a decree absolut in other jurisdictions.

 United Kingdom

 In the United Kingdom the power to appoint a provisional liquidator is found in section 135(1), of the Insolvency Act 1986, and it is regarded as an "emergency procedure".
-The categories of persons who may apply for the appointment are set out at rule 4.25(1) of the Insolvency Rules 1986.
+The categories of persons who may apply for the appointment are set out at rule 4.25(1) of the Insolvency Rules 1986 (SI 1986/1925).
 Under English law, all provisional liquidators are required to be licensed insolvency practitioners.